 The Beaches in Bali are Pretty, But…

-Travel to Bali for Ubud, the rich culture, spirituality, warmhearted locals, natural beauty (try heading north), even the food — but not the beaches.
+Travel to Bali for Ubud, the rich culture, spirituality, warmhearted locals, natural beauty (try heading north), even the food, but I’m not sure I would travel overseas to see its beaches.
 (For another take on Bali’s beaches, check out this post by my friend Amber who lived there for 18 months.)